Coordinator: Charles A. Dana Professor Craig W. Schneider (Biology)

 Applications for SEA and Williams-Mystic are considered on a rolling basis.
 Students are urged to apply well in advance of the anticipated date of attendance and do so directly to the Admission Office of SEA or through the Twelve-College Exchange for Williams-Mystic.

-The Office of International Programs must be notified of your application to the Williams-Mystic or SEA Semester program.
+The Office of Study Away must be notified of your application to the Williams-Mystic or SEA Semester program.

 Courses may be counted toward the minor only if the student receives a grade of at least C-.
 Because a number of the courses (*) listed above are not offered every academic year, it is recommended that students begin the course requirements for the marine studies minor no later than their sophomore year.